-Slide your mower deck back under your Cub Cadet: Reattach the front lift rod by sliding it into the frame and securing with the cotter pin.
+Slide your mower deck back under your Cub Cadet: Reattach the front lift rod by sliding it into the frame and securing it with the cotter pin.
 Remember, you may have raised your deck lift lever to the highest position earlier so you may need to lower it to attach the rod.

 Reattach parts that connect the lawn mower to the deck: Proceed with attaching the left and right lift arms.
-Slide the pins through the frame and lift arm.
+Slide the pins through the frame and lift the arm.
 Secure with the cotter pin.

 Steps only for a Cub Cadet with a manual PTO: